fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-GenericScene.rst

    - **class** (mandatory): the classname of the adaptor service
    - **uid** (optional): the fwID to specify for the adaptor service
    - **objectId** (mandatory): the key of the adaptor's object in the scene's composite.
+   - **autoConnect** (optional, "yes" by default): if "yes" the service slot are automatically connected to the object signals.
    - **config**: adaptor's configuration.
 It is parsed in the adaptor's configuring() method.

 .. note::